Vietjet receives first Boeing jet in Thailand

 |Miss Cosmo Philippines 2025 Chelsea Fernandez, welcomed passengers on Vietjet’s first flight at Ninoy Aquino Airport.

-Late las week, Vietjet also launched a direct route between HCM City and Manila, offering travellers more flexibility to explore one of the region’s emerging destinations during the year-end festive season.
+Late last week, Vietjet also launched a direct route between HCM City and Manila, offering travellers more flexibility to explore one of the region’s emerging destinations during the year-end festive season.

 Operating five return flights weekly, the new service is expected to enhance travel experiences and boost trade between Việt Nam, the Philippines and the wider region.